ELIZA ANN FREAR 1879–1927

 Before the war

-In the 1881 census Eliza is two years old and living with her father William, age twenty-four, a police constable, mother Eliza, thirty, brothers Frank, five and John W. two months and sister Elizabeth, three.
+In the 1881 census Eliza was two years old and living with her father William, age twenty-four, a police constable, mother Eliza, thirty, brothers Frank, five and John W. two months and sister Elizabeth, three.
 They were living at 110 Blidworth Road, Kirkby in Ashfield.
-Owing to her father’s job the family had move around.
+Owing to her father’s job the family had to move around.
 Frank was born in Worksop, Elizabeth in Shireoaks and Eliza and John in Kirkby in Ashfield.

 There is no trace of Eliza or her family in the 1891 census.